 ByAUJay

-Summary: CBDC programs succeed or stall on three axes: architecture, privacy, and interoperability.
-Here’s a concrete, decision‑grade playbook—grounded in the latest central‑bank pilots and industry standards—to help you choose the right ledger, design for privacy (online and offline), and interconnect with existing rails and tokenized money.
+Summary: When it comes to CBDC programs, their success or failure hinges on three key areas: architecture, privacy, and interoperability.
+We've put together a practical, decision-making playbook based on the latest trials from central banks and industry standards.
+This guide will help you pick the right ledger, design for privacy (both online and offline), and connect seamlessly with current systems and tokenized money.

 CBDC consultancy: Architecture choices, privacy tradeoffs, and interop